fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle A payment is marked as ‘failed’ but money is debited from the investors account?
+:::AccordionTitle A payment is marked as `failed` but money is debited from the investors account?
 What do I do?

 ::::AccordionContent

-If a payment is marked as failed and money is debited from investors account, it could be due to inactivity or delayed realisation.
+If a payment is marked as `failed` and money is debited from investors account, it could be due to inactivity or delayed realisation.
 You can reach out to FP support team for assistance.

 ::::EndAccordionContent